 No. The DS-11 uses proprietary algorithms to continuously monitor and compensate for samples not bridging the two measurement surfaces to ensure accurate results for every measurement.

 What types of fluorescent assays can I do using the DS-11 FX or the QFX?

-The DS-11 FX and QFX models include preconfigured commonly used Qubit®, Quant-itTM and Quantifluor® dsDNA, RNA, ssDNA and protein assays.
+The DS-11 FX, DS-11 FX+ and QFX models allow the user to select the proper LED for quantification with DeNovix dsDNA, DeNovix RNA, Qubit®, Quant-itTM and Quantifluor® dsDNA, RNA, ssDNA and protein assays.

 I already own a DS-11 +.
 How do I use the new fluorescence EasyApps® ?